^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-"My stomach hurts!" - how often do we hear or say such words!
-Indeed, complaints of pain in the epigastric region are probably more common in the practice of emergency physicians.
-At the same time, painful sensations in the epigastric department can put the doctor before the difficult task of establishing an accurate diagnosis.
-The point is that a large number of various diseases can provoke a symptom of abdominal pain.
+"My stomach hurts!" - how often do we hear or say such words ourselves!
+Indeed, complaints of pain in the epigastric region are probably the most common in the practice of emergency doctors.
+At the same time, painful sensations in the epigastric region can put the doctor in front of the difficult task of establishing an accurate diagnosis.
+The fact is that a large number of various diseases can provoke the symptom of abdominal pain.
 An incorrectly established diagnosis can lead to the most disastrous consequences.

 What is the epigastric region?

-How to determine exactly what the pain in the abdomen refers specifically to epigastrium?
-Try to mentally draw on your body a triangle: its base must pass in a straight line under the ribs (at the level of the navel), and the vertex should close in the rib area (the height can be different, in each case).
-The resulting triangle allows us to see the so-called epigastric section of our torso.
+How can you accurately determine that the abdominal pain that has arisen is related to the epigastrium?
+Try to mentally draw a triangle on your body: its base should pass along a straight line under the ribs (at the level of the navel), and the top should close in the area of the ribs (the height may be different in each specific case).
+The resulting triangle allows us to see the so-called epigastric section of our body.

 Epigastric pain can have a completely different character and duration.
-These characteristics also help in establishing the diagnosis.
-Depending on which organ of your body provokes pain, the overall pattern of pain may change.
+These characteristics also help in establishing a diagnosis.
+Depending on which organ of your body provokes pain, the overall picture of pain can change.
 Diseases of such organs most often cause pain in the epigastric region:

 • Lungs